Bouftoudesuite/BATTLE_SFML/README.md

 # BATTLE_SFML

-BattleSFML is a local (at this time) multi-player 2D turn-based RPG with a minimalist fantasy style (at this time).
+BattleSFML is a local (at this time) multi-player 2D turn-based RPG with a minimalist fantasy style in french(at this time).

 It is being coded with C++ and SFML Library (the official website is: https://www.sfml-dev.org/index-fr.php).